-We note also that the termination checker does seem to handle types like Tree' correctly, i.e. like the fixpoint vY. μX . $1 + X \times Y$ in the category of sets and total functions: one cannot make use of delay constructors to define infinitely long snoc-lists, because the left argument of :: has type SnocList A, not ∞ (SnocList A).
-In other words, the termination checker seems to invert the quantifiers of Tree so that it behaves more like Tree'.
+As a final remark we note that the termination checker does seem to handle types like Tree' correctly, i.e. like the fixpoint vY. μX . $1 + X \times Y$: one cannot make (direct) use of delay constructors to define infinitely long snoc-lists, because the left argument of :: has type SnocList A, not ∞ (SnocList A).